A Great Place to Live, Work, Play and Invest!

 The City has:

 - Relocated public and private utilities out of alleyways to remove infrastructure barriers for redevelopment of adjacent properties

 - Upgraded water, sewer, storm and private utilities - excess underground stormwater capacity exists for private new development to use

 - Installed new street paving

-- Constructed 10-20 foot wide sidewalks and landscaping
+- Constructed 10 to 20 foot wide sidewalks and landscaping

 - Placed new street furniture, trash receptacles

 - Scheduled additional downtown improvements including an outdoor rotating sculpture garden and pedestrian way-finding kiosks in Summer 2012 and Fall 2012, respectively

 Why Invest in Downtown Auburn?